-While driving the vehicles have ports in which all passengers can use to charge but this is only while driving, they do not charge when stationary.
+While driving the vehicles have USB ports in the front of the bus in which passengers can use to charge but this is only while driving, they do not charge when stationary.
 We can only charge 2 or 3 devices at a time.
 It you plan to use your phone for photos, we would recommend to bring a portable battery pack.
 Please bring your own USB charging cables.